Moonai - stars

 The Science behind Moonai

 What if we could combine the proven approach of mindfulness apps with the science of sound to alter pain perception?
-And what if we specifically focus on women's brains and their hormonal fluctuations?
+And what if we could at the same time investigate on women's pain, stress perception and changes through hormonal fluctuations (menstrual phase, pregnancy, fertility treatment, ...)?

 See how our neuroscience-based sounds and our educational content can help you feel better